ColdandCool/HomeworkManageSystem/README.md

 Presentation/View Layer, in the view directory
   The ‘view’ directory contains the view layer pages in the ../ WEB-INF/view.
-	The ‘error’ directory contains the error pages.
+The ‘error’ directory contains the error pages.
 The pages that have not been complete designed could also be directed to these pages.
   The ‘static’ directory contains the css files and the third-party libraries

 Database Layer
 It uses MySql as database
    Database specification is in the db directory which includes tables and attributes.

 References

-验证码
+JCaptcha
 http://www.cnblogs.com/durui/p/7627226.html

 RandomUtils